 www.bellaandduke.com

 A raw food diet contains organ meats, muscle meat, whole or ground bone, raw eggs, dog-safe fresh fruits and vegetables, and dairy products such as yoghurt.
 Many Dachshund owners prefer a raw diet as it is closer to what their ancestors would have eaten in the wild.
 A raw diet is believed to be great for dental health (something Dachshunds are prone to) and healthier skin and coat.
-Bella & Duke's raw food is designed by nutritionists, approved by veterinarians and irresistible to pets.
+Bella & Duke's raw food is designed by nutritionists and approved by vets.

 Pros